payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft/docs/api_postman_app.rst

 Get Virtual IP health statistics
 ````````````````````````````````

-Click on the Visibility - VIP Table request
+Click on the 'Visibility - VIP Table' postman request

 Go to the Headers tab and under the Key DevCookie put the value of the token from the APIC login request

 Take a look at the body of the POST.
-Here we are specifying the BIG-IP address as well as the parition.
+Here we are specifying the BIG-IP address as well as the partition.
 This is equivalent to viewing the VIP table from the visbility tab for a particualr parition on the user interface

 Click Send